One of the biggest debates I see in the creative entrepreneur space is whether or not you should show your pricing on your website.

 Showing Your Pricing on Your Website in 3 Different Ways

-Having stagnant never changing prices for your clients that are always the same no matter what problems they have is different than showing your pricing on your website.
-There are multiple ways that you can show your prices on your website that can still allow for flexibility depending on the type of person you’re working with.
+There are multiple ways that you can show your prices on your website that can still allow for flexibility depending on the type of person you’re working with. <<< That can give you some freedom if you DO need to upsell without hiding them on your website.

 Set Package Prices

 If you have set packages this is one of the simplest ways to show your pricing.
-Now of course this only works if most o your clients “fit in the box” of a particular package or range of packages.
+Now of course this only works if most of your clients “fit in the box” of a particular package or range of packages.
 Package pricing can still be flexible.
 You can offer a la carte add-ons to your packages or something like that.

 Starting Prices